sdisalvo-crd/your-own-wallet/README.md

 }
 ```

-And the following code will return our stake address:
+And the following code will help generate our stake address:

 ```
 export const harden = (num: number) => {